 The Berkeley Studio model

 In your Berkeley Studio model, three important things are present.
 First of all, the link between the Word template and the model itself is added.
 Next, throughout the model you can add text fragments: pieces of text that will be put into the Word template.
 Last, the download link is added to the model so that the user can access the document.

 The Berkeley Studio can work with Microsoft Word (.docx), Microsoft PowerPoint (.pptx) and plain text files (.txt).
 Since the vast majority of our customers use Word files, the documentation focusses on Word.

 A Word template consists of both ‘normal’ text and references.
 The references are small pieces of code that will be overwritten with text from your model.
 Don’t worry: you don’t have to write this code yourself: the Berkeley Studio will generate the references for you!

 A big advantage of working the Berkeley Studio and a template is that you can keep content and layout seperated.
-The layout is almost completely done in Word, while the more complicated text generation is in the model.
-This gives users more overview of what is happening were.
+The layout is almost completely done in Word, while the more complicated text generation is done within the model.
+This gives users a better overview of what is happening where.